bushikovich/Pet-projects/README.md

 # Practic
-Prprogram to plot graphic with C# and Windows Forms
+Function plotting with C# and Windows Forms